UPPMAX/HPC-python/docs/day3/pandas.rst

       On the LUNARC HPC Desktop, all versions of Jupyter and Spyder load Pandas, NumPy, SciPy, Matplotlib, Seaborn, and many other Python packages automatically, so you don't need to load any modules.

-      If you choose to work at the command line and opt not to use Anaconda3, you will need to load a SciPy-bundle to access Pandas.
+      If you work at the command line and choose not to use Anaconda3, you will need to load a SciPy-bundle to access Pandas.
 Use ``ml spider SciPy-bundle`` to see which versions are available, which Python versions they depend on, and how to load them.

       .. important::